capecodcommission/cape-cod-coastal-planner/README.md

 # Cape Cod Coastal Planner

-> This project is designed and built for the Cape Cod Commission of Barnstable County, Massachusetts and provides a public portal for communities of Cape Cod to assess, compare, and plan various strategies in response to the three major coastal hazards: storm surges, erosion, and sea level rise.
+> This project is designed and built for the Cape Cod Commission of Barnstable County, Massachusetts and provides a public portal for communities of Cape Cod to assess, compare, and plan various strategies in response to the three major coastal hazards: storm surge, erosion, and sea level rise.

 It is divided into 2 main projects: